Nethereum/Nethereum.Game.Sample/README.md

 A simple [smart contract deployed to Ethereum](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Core/Ethereum/contracts/PlayerScore.sol) allows you to tracks the users high scores and the top scores.
 The sample uses private keys to sign "offline" transactions and use a public node for all the communication, this way avoids the local installation of an ethereum client.

 More information on UrhoSharp can be found [on the Xamarin website](https://developer.xamarin.com/guides/cross-platform/urho/introduction/), and in github [the original sample](https://github.com/xamarin/urho-samples/tree/master/SamplyGame).
+Kudos and all the credit goes to the Xamarin guys, specially @EgorBo and @migueldeIcaza for the great engine and sample.

 ##Play along!!
 Change your private key [here](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Core/Ethereum/GameScoreService.cs#L25) to save you typing :), compile and deploy to your favourite device.